-A font is a formal set of text characters, including letters, numbers and punctuation, which has been created by a graphic designer in a particular style.
+A font is a formal set of text characters, including letters, numbers and punctuation, created by a graphic designer in a particular style.
 Not all fonts are created equal and some typefaces may be more or less accessible for readers with visual impairments, visual processing disorders and dyslexia.
 For example, Dyslexie font is a font designed specifically for dyslexic readers.
 OpenDyslexic was also designed for people with dyslexia.
-Additional factors such as letter spacing, the spacing between words and lines on a page, font size, text colour and background can all impact on readability and reading speed.
+Additional factors such as letter spacing, the spacing between words and lines on a page, font size, text color and background can all affect readability and reading speed.

 For students who are developing literacy skills at school, it’s important to work with text that is easy to read—especially when it comes to composing written work on a computer.
 If dyslexia is an issue, letters that look similar may be confused or fonts with too much visual noise can cause stress and interrupt reading (1).
 For this reason parents and teachers may wish to expose a child to various dyslexia-friendly fonts and make adjustments based on the child’s preferences.

 It is also possible to change computer-displays and word processors to reflect an optimal typeface for every student.
 Keep in mind there are many different kinds of dyslexia so there is no one size fits all dyslexia font.

 Letters differ in their design, including their height, weight and shape.
 Families of fonts are referred to as typefaces and come installed on word processors.
 The most common typefaces for online materials are sans-serif fonts that lack any special flourishes at the end of strokes and have a modern and simple look.

 Consider the capital letter E which can have a serif or vertical line at the end of the middle bar.
 Sans-serif fonts would not include this line and are therefore more streamlined.
 They also tend to be more dyslexia-friendly than other typeface families.